-The proposed dispensary ordinance revisions would allow two dispensaries in the East County (see Map of Rural Unincorporated County Zoning Designations and Sensitive Receptors 600' Buffer, attached), where no dispensaries are permitted under the existing ordinance.
+The proposed dispensary ordinance revisions would allow two dispensaries in the East County where no dispensaries are permitted under the existing ordinance.
 Because almost all of the unincorporated area in the East County is zoned "A" (Agriculture) and subject to Measure D (Save Agriculture and Open Space Lands) which was adopted by County voters in 2000, the land uses allowed in this area are limited primarily to agriculture-related uses.
 Proposed revisions to Section 17.06.040 of the Zoning Ordinance would allow medical cannabis dispensaries as a conditional use in the "A" (Agriculture) Zoning District only where accessory to a cannabis cultivation operation.